LukasWoodtli/WebPage/pelican/content/object_databases.md

 ### Path Index (PX)

-- Records all subpaths leading to an ending object
+- Records all sub-paths leading to an ending object
 - Predicates can be evaluated on all classes along the path
 - Equivalent to backwards traversal of right-complete ASR
 - A Path-Index *PX(P)* for path *P* with length *1* is equivalent to Multi-Index *MX(P)* an a Nested Index *NX(P)* for the same path